The Ancient Biblical Patriarchs

 Overlapping lives, living in same area

 The assumption in the Genesis account is that the patriarchs all settled in Mesopotamia, presumably nearby one another as a nomadic tribe.
-Even so, given the 2,000 years that elapsed it is hard to imagine that Abraham could have spoken to Shem (Noah’s son), who surely talked to his great-grandfather Methuselah, who in turn could have spoken to Adam directly, the first man known to have communicated with God.
-Although the Bible never records that Adam and Methuselah or Abraham and Shem met, that possibility is the most likely explanation for how an awareness of and faith in the living God could have been transmitted over two millennia through the patriarchal generational line.
+Even so, if we further assume that the age-related material presented in the Masoretic Text is correct in outlining a 2,000 year period for the twenty patriarchs as charted above, it’s still hard to imagine that Abraham could have spoken to Shem (Noah’s son), who surely talked to his great-grandfather Methuselah, who in turn could have spoken to Adam directly, the first man known to have communicated with God.
+Although the Bible never records that Adam and Methuselah or Abraham and Shem met, that possibility is one explanation for how an awareness of and faith in the living God could have been transmitted over two millennia through the patriarchal generational line.